Central Sterile Processing and Distribution

 Veterans and active-duty military personnel with special circumstances are welcome and encouraged to communicate these to your instructor or any member of the health careers administration.
 Thank you for your service to our country.

 Yes.
 Health facilities that serve as student rotation sites have enacted requirements that ensure that students and faculty who enter their facilities meet the same qualifications as any potential hires.
-GTCC requires criminal background checks (CBC), Office of the Inspector General Reviews (OIG), and drug testing of students in such curriculum programs as have clinical or internship placements at health facilities where these screenings are required.
-Accordingly, completion of the CBC, OIG Review, and submission of a negative Twelve Panel Urine Drug Screen report from a National Institute of Drug Abuse (NIDA) approved laboratory is required by GTCC prior to the first assignment/student experience at any requiring health facility partner.
+GTCC requires criminal background checks (CBC), Office of the Inspector General Reviews (OIG), and drug testing of students in curriculum programs that have clinical or internship placements at health facilities where these screenings are required.
+Accordingly, completion of the CBC, OIG Review, and submission of a negative Twelve Panel Urine Drug Screen report from a National Institute of Drug Abuse (NIDA)-approved laboratory is required by GTCC before the first assignment/student experience at any health facility partner that requires it.

 Procedure: